GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 ## Caveats & Known Issues:

-- Sentinel-1 does not sample over the open ocean, mostly along shorelines
+- Sentinel-1 does not take images over the open ocean, mostly near coastal waters
-- spatial coverage is not homogeneous, European waters are imaged more frequently
+- spatial coverage is not homogeneous, e.g. European waters are imaged more frequently
+- temporal coverage is not homogenous, e.g. 2017 has less area covered than 2021
+- Sentinel-1B stopped operating on 2021-12-23, reducing daily images from ~400 to ~250
-- sea ice, in high latitudes, is known to introduce false positives
+- sea ice and icebergs, at high latitudes, is known to introduce false positives
 - images prior 2018 are of lower quality, introducing potential false positives

 ## Example Queries